Morro Reuter: History

-Starting 1835, Morro Reuter had been caught in the Raggamuffin War.
+Starting 1835, Morro Reuter had been caught in the Ragamuffin War.
 Though the colony hadn't seen any casualties, there is evidence that around 19 German immigrants from the larger area fought in the war.
 Mathias Mombach (who was around 70), actually became an ensign in the Nation Guard in service to the Brazilian Empire under the lead of Dr. Johann (João) Daniel Hillebrand.
 Mombach in his service to Morro Reuter and the neighboring German colonies is considered a legend or folk hero.

 Going into the Vargas Era, several rural German communities were affected by the nationalization policies that repressed German language and culture.
 In 1939, the government took bigger steps towards nationalizing the German residents by ending their parochial school systems and introduced state run schools to ensure that children were learning Portuguese and Brazilian history.
 Though Vargas was deposed and Brazil re-democratized, the old German parochial schools never recovered.

 By the 1950s, Morro Reuter was beginning to grow into a gastronomic destination as traffic from Porto Alegre increased.
 Local farmers began selling their crops, and soon restaurants and other businesses began to pop up.
 During this time Morro Reuter (and by extension São Leopoldo and Dois Irmãos) was called the "Colonial Coffee Capital" due to their unique German blend coffee.